Happily Planning Your Own Funeral?

 Does planning a celebration of life vs planning a funeral make acceptance any easier?
 To quote Hamlet Act III, Scene III, Line 92, “No.”

 Apparently, I am not alone in my aversion.
-Only 1 in 3 Americans have formalized instructions to family involving living wills, end-of-life wishes, and the naming of a Powers of Attorney.
+Only 1 in 3 Americans have formalized instructions involving living wills, end-of-life wishes, and naming Powers of Attorney.
 Only 1 in 5 have had a conversation with family members regarding final wishes.
-Few people want to go there.
+No one wants to go there.

-Millennials by contrast, appear to be accepting of mortality and may have something to teach us.
-Order of the Good Death was founded in 2011 by a young funeral director in Los Angeles when she decided that you could build a better mousetrap concerning death.
-Her mission is about helping everyone die better:
+Millennials, by contrast, appear to be more accepting of mortality and may have something to teach us.
+Order of the Good Death was founded in 2011 by a young funeral director in Los Angeles.
+She decided that you could build a better mousetrap concerning death and her mission is about helping everyone die better:

 “The Order is about making death a part of your life.
 That means committing to staring down your death fears—whether it be your own death, the death of those you love, the pain of dying, the afterlife (or lack thereof), grief, corpses, bodily decomposition, or all of the above.”
 This Order teaches that accepting death itself is natural, but modern culture’s death anxiety and terror are not.

-Finally, there’s a funeral service called Recompose specializing in human composting, rendering a body to soil without the use of formaldehyde, cremation, casket or coffin.
-Instead of burying wood, embalming fluid, and concrete; instead of releasing carbon dioxide into the atmosphere during cremation, human composting or fungi death suits are becoming vogue.
+Finally, there’s a funeral service called Recompose specializing in human composting.
+They promote rendering a body to soil without the use of formaldehyde, cremation, casket or coffin.
+In lieu of releasing carbon dioxide into the atmosphere during cremation, human composting or fungi death suits are promoted.

-Millennials are creating numerous other apps to help us cope with the existential dilemma of our ephemeral time on this planet.
-Unlike me, Millennials are facing and dealing with death’s reality.
-THE END
+Millennials are creating numerous other apps to help us cope with the existential dilemma of our short time on this planet.
+Unlike me, millennials, it seems are quite comfortable facing and dealing with death’s reality.

 How do we get there?
 To that exuberant planning stage?
-That one by the window under a clear blue sky with flowers blooming, birds tweeting, and be that smiling couple who just signed off on all those documents marked THE END.
+That one by the window under a clear blue sky with flowers blooming, and birds tweeting, How can we be that smiling couple who just signed off on all those documents marked THE END.

-Maybe by realizing that life is for the living, that life is a gift, that it was there before we showed up and will be there long after we reach our expiry date.
+Maybe by realizing that life is for the living, that life is a gift, that it was there before we showed up and will be there long after our expiry date.
+Or, perhaps by taking a Tylenol which research has shown helps us deal with existential stress when we contemplate that thing known as “curtains.”

 Still, permanent retirement is a difficult concept to swallow.

-I intend to hang around a little longer but in the meantime, my motto is: life is for the living.
-Mortality is for others.
+I intend to hang around a little longer, but in the meantime, my motto is life is for the living and mortality is for others.